Las Vegas home prices are fastest growing in US

 Las Vegas home prices are growing fastest among major markets, topping long-reigning leader Seattle — but there are signs locally and nationally of a cooldown.

-Southern Nevada home prices were up 13 percent year-over-year in June, compared to a 6.2 percent rise nationally, according to the S&P CoreLogic Case-Shiller index released Tuesday.
+Southern Nevada home prices rose 13 percent in June from a year earlier, compared with a 6.2 percent rise nationally, according to the S&P CoreLogic Case-Shiller index released Tuesday.

 Las Vegas’ growth rate led the 20 markets listed in the report, followed by Seattle at 12.8 percent and San Francisco at 10.7 percent.